-There are many ghost stories surrounding a medieval city like Prague but the most spectacular ghost (if you see him) is the flaming skeleton riding a black coach.
+There are many ghost stories surrounding a medieval city like Prague.
+The most spectacular ghost (if you see him) is the flaming skeleton riding a black coach.

 I step off the tram, just as the clock marks 11:45 pm.
 The dark fingertips of the night are crawling around the nooks and crannies of Mala Strana, Prague’s Lesser Town.
 The bustling crowds of tourists who invade during the day are nowhere to be seen.
 I can hear laughter in the distance as stragglers cross the famous Charles Bridge.
 The tram groans its way south, leaving me in the main square under the sight of St Nicholas’ belfry.

 I start my uphill walk.
-I must have paced the cobblestones on this street hundreds of times by now – tracing Mozart’s steps, looking for Laura the headless ghost, or simply hunting the Herculean golden apples.
+I must have paced the cobblestones on this street hundreds of times by now.
+I’ve traced Mozart’s steps, searched for headless ghosts, or just hunted the Herculean apples.
 This time I am looking for the flaming headless skeleton.

 According to legend, every Friday at midnight a black coach drawn by black horses appears in this street.
 The rider is a headless skeleton completely surrounded by flames.
 After driving along this street for an hour, the coach and flaming occupant sink into the ground.

 About three-quarters of the way up the hill, Jansky Vrsek street appears to my left.
 It is a short, dimly lit street.
 The silence surrounds me like an unwanted cloak and I half-shrug as I start my walk down.
 I walk the length of the street in less than 5 minutes.
 It is odd that the legend claims the skeleton would spend an entire hour in such a short street.
 I figure the superstition of the witching hour is what influenced storytellers.